 In general, business entities which are classified as “qualified” are legally allowed to hire employees in China.
 But it is another question whether that company is allowed to hire foreigners in China.
 I.e., Employees from outside of China.
 This is a complete guide for businesses in China to hire foreign employees.

-The most common forms of legal business vehicles in China are as follows:
+The most common forms of a legal business vehicle in China for foreign companies are as follows:

-Both the WFOE and the JV are qualified to hire people since both are considered to have “domestic” business status.
+Both the WFOE and the JV are automatically qualified to hire local employees since both are considered to have “domestic” business status.

-Just as WFOEs and JVs can hire local employees, it can also hire foreigners in China to work in the country.
+Just as WFOEs and JVs can hire local employees, they can also hire foreigners in China to work in the country.

 However, this would require the satisfaction of a series of complicated procedures and processes for the foreigner to be permitted to work in China.
 First and foremost, when recruiting foreigners, the qualified businesses entities must comply with the following relevant laws, rules, and regulations: